sarkar00786/hawlton-website/DEPLOYMENT_GUIDE.md

 ## 🌐 Deployment Instructions

-### For Netlify (Recommended)
+### For Vercel (Recommended)
-1. Connect your repository to Netlify
+1. Connect your repository to Vercel
-2. Set build command: `npm run build`
-3. Set publish directory: `.next`
+2. Vercel will automatically detect Next.js and configure build settings
-4. Add environment variables in Netlify dashboard
+3. Add environment variables in Vercel dashboard
-5. Deploy!
+4. Deploy with zero configuration!

 ### Build Verification
 The project builds successfully with zero errors: